xyashino/MegaK-Head-Hunter-Front/readme.md

 ```
    yarn dev
  ```
-### To ensure the proper functioning of the application, you also need the backend, which you can find [HERE](https://github.com/xyashino/MegaK-Head-Hunter-BACK)
+### To ensure the proper functioning of the application, you also need the backend, which you can find <a href="https://megak.yashino.live/](https://github.com/xyashino/MegaK-Head-Hunter-BACK" target="_blank">HERE</a>
 #### In the `tsconfig.json` file, there is an alias `@backendTypes`, which points to the path of the backend type files.
 I recommend cloning the backend in the same folder as the frontend to avoid unnecessary configuration.